blasphemy/advent/README.md

-# advent2017
+# adventofcode
-Advent of code 2017 solutions in go
+Advent of code solutions in go

 https://adventofcode.com